-Public health guidelines like the last Food Pyramid update are usually information overkill for consumers – yet, ironically, lacking guidance for folks who want to put the guidelines into practice.
+Public health guidelines like the USDA’s periodic Food Pyramid update are usually information overkill for consumers – yet, ironically, lacking guidance for folks who want to put the guidelines into practice.

 Other consumers are skeptical – they’re not convinced that mainstream public health recommendations are always the best for their specific situation, and they’d like to hear what other experts think.